- Download our Moving to Qatar Guide (PDF)

 Those who move to Qatar as single working women will find the elusive work-life balance all the more essential to establish.
 Spending all one’s time doing business can get lonely.
 Start-up companies that demand long hours and companies that uphold the working days and times of Western countries often monopolise their employees’ time and commitments.

-Those who deliberately limit their time at work and on email will find opportunities to explore the city and establish relationships outside it.
+Those who take time to explore will find opportunities to explore the city and establish relationships outside it.
 It’s essential to make this effort, and there are networks related to professional working women that could be useful in helping to meet other women who can’t develop friendships over coffee mornings.

 Can women open a bank account in Qatar?